Docs

 Can I install additional packages?

-The recommended way to do this is to create your own virtual environment in the notebooks service and install additional packages into that.
+The recommended way to do this is to create your own Python virtual environment and install additional packages into that.
 You can make that virtual environment persist as a kernel to use again next time you use the Notebooks service.
+Environments created correctly will also work on the scientific analysis servers.

 If you believe that the package is more widely applicable, you can request an update to Jaspy.